-Second, the principles of open government are embedded across numerous SDGs where transparency, public participation, and accountable public institutions are instrumental to achieving a particular target.
-For example, goals related to income poverty, water, education, energy, and cities all include targets for the provision of public services and universal access to these services (see Table 2).
+Second, the principles of open government are reflected across numerous other SDGs, albeit more indirectly.
+In these cases, transparency, public participation, and accountable public institutions are often instrumental to achieving a particular target.
+For example, goals related to income poverty, water, education, energy, and cities all include targets for the provision of public services and universal access to these services.
 Open government is often an essential element of high quality and universal service provision.
 Services from education to infrastructure, which are indispensable for poverty eradication, are strengthened by citizen input and oversight.
 Similarly, professional integrity is essential to public management, and new technologies can help improve transparency and deliver services more efficiently.

-The connection between OGP and the SDGs in improving the lives of poor and vulnerable communities through improving access to services and decreasing poverty is sometimes underplayed and is one of the areas where OGP has made less visible progress relative to transparency and participation.
+The connection between OGP and the SDGs on improving the lives of poor and vulnerable communities through improving access to services and decreasing poverty is sometimes underplayed and is one of the areas where OGP has made less visible progress relative to transparency and participation.
 A stronger link between OGP and the SDGs might help to sharpen the focus and performance of OGP on these metrics.
-This is not to argue for less emphasis on open government and related transparency goals, but for more attention to the goals of both initiatives that pertain to quality of life, and an acknowledgment of what the SDGs might help to bring out more explicitly in OGP.
+This is not to argue for less emphasis on open government and related transparency goals, but for more attention to the goals of both initiatives that pertain to quality of life, and an acknowledgment of what the SDGs might help to bring out more squarely in the OGP.